 Related: Best Crossbody Bags for Travel

 Before you start packing, consider what sort of activities you expect to do on your travels.
 If you are an urban explorer, perhaps your wardrobe will include more fashion and less technical gear, and you might choose a roller suitcase over a backpack.

 If you are an outdoor adventurer like me, you must understand that if you plan to pack light and carry on, you will need to sacrifice some of the casual, fashionable clothing you might “normally” wear in order to have the technical gear you’ll need.

 In this post specifically, while many of the light packing tips are applicable to anyone, many of the clothing tips will directly help female adventure travelers who still like to look decent every now and then.
 That’s my style.

-I trade in pea coats for a rain jacket and down vest, scarves, and boots for running clothes.
+I trade pea coats for a rain jacket, down vest, scarves, and boots for running clothes.

 For this specific packing job, I knew I would be starting out with two weeks in Patagonian spring, which would certainly mean exposure to winter conditions.
 Beyond that, I would be heading to Mexico for a few months, which is where I am now, and I still don’t know exactly where my travels are taking me from here, so I had to prepare for anything.
 Here’s what I brought:

 Travel Electronics and Accessories (Packing for Digital Nomads)